kodetroll/user-scripts/README.md

 user-scripts
 ============

-This is a collection of semi-usefule bash user scripts that will provide various bits of information about the system.
+This is a collection of semi-useful bash user scripts that will provide various bits of information about the system.
 These contain a mix of scripts some intended only for the Raspberry PI, however, most will work on any modern linux.